joejhansen/challenge-18-social-api/README.md

 ## Walkthrough

-A walkthrough of the API's functionality [can be found here](youtube.com). <-- link TBD
+A walkthrough of the API's functionality [can be found here](https://youtu.be/MlasK1pOdHw).

 You can follow along in Insomnia.